Jeffrey Wilson

 Overlay Networking

 Network architecture advisor on NSX-v deployment and subsequent NSX-T transformation; SME for VXLAN-to-Geneve encapsulation migration and underlay implications.
-Currently leading brownfield discovery and design-artifact generation for a multi-state hospital fabric upgrade targeting Cisco replacement — identified root cause of a production outage at the SPBM/Cisco boundary before either vendor team did.
+Led brownfield discovery and design-artifact generation for a multi-state hospital fabric upgrade targeting Cisco replacement — identified root cause of a production outage at the SPBM/Cisco boundary before either vendor team did.

 See the work →